MikeHankinson/kickstarter-analysis/README.md

 ## Results

-Outcomes based on Launch Date?
+Outcomes based on Launch Date
 - By volume, campaigns beginning in the spring to early summer tend to be successful.
 - By % Successful metric, campaign success is fairly consistant through the year, outside of December, in which less than half of the campaigns met goals.

-Outcomes based on Funding Goals?
+Outcomes based on Funding Goals
 - In general, as funding goal requirements increase, percentage success decrease.
 This, however, is not seen in the $35,000 to $45,000 range which seems to be a seet spot for intermediate funding requirements.
 - At this project´s funding requirement of $10,000, there appears to be a high level of success.